 – Charlie and Marian arrive at Monty’s house shortly before Bill does and they are all told that they must flee the island because it’s actually the peak of a massive geologically impossible supervolcano that’s about to collapse in on itself.
 So they all decamp and then they find Edward hiding in the bushes outside, apparently not wanting to go back to England.
 As they have no choice he is dragged along with the others.

 – They reach the mountains and then discover a random bottle of vodka in a cave.
 Like and Idiot Bill drinks it and dies.
 As is usual his body is left and everybody else wanders away.
-They enter yet another fucking tunnel system and then dig their way out of the other end into the Atlantic and swim to the French cost, Edward loosing consciousness along the way.
+They enter yet another fucking tunnel system and then dig their way out of the other end into the Atlantic ocean and swim to the French cost, Edward loosing consciousness along the way.

--Part 3 begins with Monty, Charlie, Marian and the unconcious Edward running through woodland and arriving at a house which is owned by another member of the resistance.
+-Part 3 begins with Monty, Charlie, Marian and the unconscious Edward running through woodland and arriving at a house which is owned by another member of the resistance.
 They are invited in where they spend the night.
-At this point it’s indicated that Monty and Marian have hot, dirty sex (within earshot of Charlie and Edward) and Marian here gets pregnant with Harry who is the father of Otto who is the main focus of The Rebels… Otto also has an important son but I’m not going to tell you any more than that for now.
+At this point it’s implied that Monty and Marian have hot, dirty sex (within earshot of Charlie and Edward) and Marian here gets pregnant with Harry who is the father of Otto who is the main focus of The Rebels… Otto also has an important son but I’m not going to tell you any more than that for now.

 – The next morning Monty has vanished and Charlie, Marian and Edward are forced to flee the house in order to escape from some real Germans.
 After an encounter with a bull in a field they find themselves in a small town where they are taken to a posh hotel by some local resistance girls.
 Soon enough the real Germans catch up with them and surround the hotel.
 The three of them escape to the roof where they find a two seater helicopter.
-In a rehash of Wolfe’s death from earlier Charlie offers to stay behind and fight off the Germans whilst the other two escape.
+In a rehash of Wolfe’s death from earlier, Charlie offers to stay behind and fight off the Germans whilst the other two escape.

-– The helicopter flight doesn’t last long and soon enough it crashes into a field owned by a friendly farmers wife.
+– The helicopter flight doesn’t last long and soon enough it crashes into a field owned by a friendly farmer’s wife.
 Marian and Edward are bundled into the back of a laundry truck and escorted to a nearby village, being stopped at a roadblock along the way and almost caught.
 In the village they are brought to the attention of a local resistance leader who turns out to be Edward’s old school master Benjamin Gladstone.
-Edward and Gladstone discuss what to do about Fritz and they agree to wait for him to show his face…
+Edward and Gladstone discuss what to do about Fritz and they agree to wait for him to show his face.

--Charlie explains how he was able to escape by stealing a German gun and basically going on a Tarantino style killing spree throughout the hotel and when he runs out of bullets he jumps from a balcony into a lake and swims to safety.
+-Charlie explains how he was able to escape by stealing a German gun and going on a Tarantino style killing spree throughout the hotel and when he runs out of bullets he jumps from a balcony into a lake and swims to safety.
 He spends the next few months secretly working behind enemy lines and it was he who sent the word to Edward and Gladstone that Fritz was in Paris.
-It also transpires that Charlie and Gladstone know each other after working together on a case in Austria, 1938, which forms the basis of the second book (Although when you take the new book into account this can’t happen as Charlie spends most of 1938 in Spain on the trail of rogue British agents.).
+It also transpires that Charlie and Gladstone know each other after working together on a case in Austria, 1938, which forms the basis of the second book (Although when you take the new book into account this can’t happen as Charlie spends most of 1938 in Spain on the trail of rogue British agents.)

 – Not long after this Fritz and his last two remaining henchmen reveal themselves to be also on the train.
 It is uncovered at this point that Fritz was never even close to being a Nazi and he’s actually a Stalinist tyrant who goes by the name of Vladimir (Yes… The same Vladimir!).
 A gunfight then ensues and Fritz’s henchmen are killed.
 Fritz jumps from the train shouting ‘See you in Paris Gentleman.’

 – Gladstone, Edward and Charlie get off the train in the middle of an air raid and then ensues several stupid pages where they follow some floating light through the streets and then get into a landrover/jeep.
-They drive all the way through France without hinderance until eventually they are picked by a squad of Allied soldiers.
+They drive all the way through France without hinderance until eventually they are picked by a squad of allied soldiers.

 – They accompany the allied soldiers to the edge of Paris where Edward and Gladstone are asked to assist in clearing a farmhouse which is ridiculously full of German soldiers.
 Charlie takes the opportunity to go off into Paris alone and search for Fritz.
 The entire squad is killed by the Germans and in the end Edward and Gladstone kill them all themselves.